Man testifies Smollett recruited him, brother to fake attack - NewsBreak

 CHICAGO — (AP) — An aspiring actor testified Wednesday that Jussie Smollett recruited him and his brother to stage a homophobic and racist attack on him in downtown Chicago nearly three years ago, saying the former “Empire” star even instructed them on how to throw fake punches.

-Abimbola Osundairo said Smollett detailed how Osundairo and his brother should carry out the Jan.
-29, 2019, hoax.
-Smollett planned a “dry run" and gave him a $100 bill to buy supplies, Osundairo testified.
+Abimbola Osundairo said Smollett asked him and his brother “to fake beat him up” and detailed how they should carry out the January 2019 hoax.
+Smollett planned a “dry run" and gave him a $100 bill to buy supplies for the staged attack, Osundairo said.

-Osundairo told jurors Smollett instructed him to punch Smollett but “not too hard.”
-Once Smollett was on the ground, Osundairo said Smollett said he should give Smollett “a bruise” and “give him a noogie” — or rub his knuckles hard on Smollett's head.

 Osundairo, who worked as a stand-in on “Empire,” said he and his brother agreed because he felt indebted to Smollett for helping him with his acting career.